AbramAanderud/startup/notes.md

 - Simon Deployed succesfully and showing up in the database
 - Was able to test the server with new database and is working

+Notes for web sockets:
+- My website itself doesnt make sense with only a client server model.
+- Peer to peer connection style
+- Websockets allow client and server to have an asynchronous exchange of information.
+-